kenhalbert/NodeLoadTester/readme.md

 After you've created your requestor, run the app like this:
 `node index --requestor ./require/path/to/myrequestor.js --throughput 100 --rampUpTimeInSeconds 60`

 The requestor & throughput arguments are required.
 If no rampup time is specified, it will default to 0.
-Throughput is in requests per second - change it to whatever you need it to be.
+Throughput is in requests per minute - change it to whatever you need it to be.